maestro-1/datastructures-and-algorithms/sort_algorithms/readme.md

 `space complexity`: The space complexity of bubble sort is O(1)

 `how it works`: It is an inplace sorting algorithm and is considered as one of the easiest algorithms to implement.
+With the use of nested loops, the array/list provided is gone through several times, the each element is compared to its succeeding element: each index is compared to index + 1.
+If the selected element is greater than the succeeding element then their positions are exchanged, and this is repeated until the entire list/array is sorted.

+## Selection Sort
+`time complexity`: The time complexity for selection, both best and worse case, is 0(n^2)

+`space complexity`: The space complexity of selection sort is 0(1).
+Selection sort never makes more than O(n) swaps, hence it is good when memory usage is an important factor

-With the use of nested loops, the array/list provided is gone through several times, such that the outer loop selects an initial element and the inner loop goes through all elements in the array and constantly checks for the smallest element and exchanges it with the element selected by the outer loop, this continues until the array/list is sorted
+`how it works`: Selection sort makes use of sorted algorithms to sort given lists/arrays.
+The difference between selection sort and bubble sort is how it interacts with the list/array it is provided with.
+It is such that the outer loop selects an initial element and the inner loop goes through all elements in the array and constantly checks for the smallest element and exchanges it with the element selected by the outer loop.
+This ensures that the outer loop is only gone through once before the list/array is sorted as opposed to bubble sort which would often have the outer loop run multiple times (using a while loop) before the list/array is sorted.
+More often than not selection sort outperforms bubble sort.